jwansek/SubredditModActionsLog/README.md

 * `oldLogProg.py` is an older version of the program which didn't stream actions, but worked them all out at once.
 This was horribly ineffieient, requiring disk I/O for week old actions and sometimes taking ovre 40 minutes to run.
-It's kept in case the stream shuts down for some reason.
+The posting parts of it have been commented out, so you can use it to put actions in the database if the stream program goes down for a while.

 ## TODO